Build a pro-code agent in Foundry

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 export async function runAgent(args: AgentArgs) { const omcpConfig = await getOntologyMcpConfiguration(); const iter = query({ prompt: "...", options: { mcpServers: { ["ontology_mcp"]: omcpConfig, }, }, }); // Consume the agent's response stream }

-Step 4: Test the agent locally
+Step 4: Test the pro-code agent locally

-During development, run the agent locally to test its behavior.
+During development, run the pro-code agent locally to test its behavior.
 Open a terminal in your repository, install dependencies, and start the agent, providing any arguments defined in your AgentArguments schema:

 Copied!

-1 2 npm install npm start -- --json-args '{"additionalAgentContext": "some context"}'
+1 2 npm install npm start -- --json-args '{ "additionalAgentContext": { "type": "string", "string": "some context" } }'

 You can also provide arguments from a JSON file with --json-args-file.